ColinKennedy/nvim2/README_6.md

+- /bin/bash: par: command not found - Add an "auto-install par" script
+- Figure out how to do real persistent undo
 - Change snippets to not exit whenever I go into Normal mode

 - <Space>G doesn't work if the current file isn't in a reasonable hunk (the fallback logic isn't working)